Loading...

 Problem (10): As shown in the figure, the two charges $q_1$ and $q_2$ are fixed at the corners of the lower side of an isosceles triangle.
 If the electric field vector at point $A$ (in SI) is $\vec E_A=\left(7.2 \times 10^{4}\right)\hat i$, determine the type and magnitude of electric charges $q_1$ and $q_2$.

 Solution: The solution is straightforward.
-Use the superposition principle and find two relations between the magnitude of charges.
+We can use the superposition principle to find two relations between the magnitudes of charges.
 Therefore, we have

-By decomposing unit vectors in $x$ and $y$ directions, and noting that in an isosceles triangle $r_1=r_2=d$, we have
+By decomposing the unit vectors in the $x$ and $y$ directions, and noting that in an isosceles triangle $r_1=r_2=d$, we can simplify further.

 \begin{align*} \vec E_A&=\frac{k}{d^{2}}{|q_1|\left(\cos \alpha\, \hat i+\sin \alpha\, \hat j\right)+|q_2|\left(\cos \alpha \left(-\hat i\right)+\sin \alpha\, \hat j\right)}\\ \\ &=\frac{k}{d^2}{\cos \alpha\, \left(|q_1|-|q_2|\right)\hat i+\sin \alpha\, \left(|q_1|+|q_2|\right)\hat j}\end{align*} To decompose the unit vectors we have assumed the charges are positive.